 Headway Surrey provides invaluable support to people with brain injuries, their specialist staff team provide a comprehensive range of building-based services - at their resource centre - where they help people in areas such as cognitive rehabilitation and the wider range of issues arising from brain injury.
 They also work in the community supporting people in re-establishing a worthwhile and inclusive lifestyle.
 The premises have been awarded the gold award for accessibility throughout their premises.

-Keith Churchouse, Chair of Headway Surrey, said ‘We are delighted to achieve the Gold Award, it is a testament to us providing a positive contribution to the Surrey community and improving access and opportunities for the people and Borough of Guildford.
+Keith Churchouse, Chair of Headway Surrey, at the time, said ‘We are delighted to achieve the Gold Award, it is a testament to us providing a positive contribution to the Surrey community and improving access and opportunities for the people and Borough of Guildford.
 We hope that by raising awareness of our premises and services, we will be able to help more people with brain injury’.

-The award was presented by Presented by Guildford's Deputy Mayor, Cllr Mike Parsons and accepted by Keith Churchouse, Chair of Headway Surrey.
+The award was presented by Presented by Guildford's Former Deputy Mayor, Cllr Mike Parsons and accepted by Keith Churchouse, Chair of Headway Surrey.